yedivanseven/CheckerPy/README.md

 to indicated the absence of a lower or upper bound) and `age` must be anywhere between 1 and 99 (including the interval boundaries).
-As with the `Typed` decorator introduced above in subsection (5.1), you can pass as many or as few limits to the decorator, both named and unnamed.
+As with the `Typed` decorator introduced above in subsection (5.1), you can pass as many or as few limits to the decorator as you like, both named and unnamed.

 **Note**: _Limits must strictly be given as_ tuples _of length 2!_

 If a checked argument lies outside the specified bounds, then _two_ errors are raised and logged.
-Calling, for example, the function just defined with
+Calling, for example, the function just defined with,
 ```python
 show_age('Methusalem', 120)
 ```
-will get you both a `LimitError: Value 120 of Age lies outside the allowed interval [1, 99]!` and a `LimitError: An argument of function show_age defined in module __main__ is out of bounds!` raised and logged.
+will get you both a `LimitError: Value 120 of age lies outside the allowed interval [1, 99]!` and a `LimitError: An argument of function show_age defined in module __main__ is out of bounds!` raised and logged.
 Likewise, calling
 ```python